 Snapchat isn’t about capturing the traditional Kodak moment.
 It’s about communicating with the full range of human emotion — not just what appears to be pretty or perfect.
 Like when I think I’m good at imitating the face of a star-nosed mole, or if I want to show my friend the girl I have a crush on (it would be awkward if that got around), and when I’m away at college and miss my Mom…er…my friends.”

-By October 2012, a little more than a year post-launch, Snapchat users were sending more than 20 million unique Snaps in a day.
+By October 2012, a little more than a year post-launch, Snapchat users sent more than 20 million unique Snaps in a day.
 By December, two months later, the number more than doubled to 50 million Snaps per day, after Snapchat launched a new feature allowing users to record and send 10-second videos.
 What made the video feature special?
-Well, instead of having to toggle between two different photo and video recording modes, as with camera phones, users could record a video by simply holding the photo capture button.
+Well, instead of toggling between two different photo and video recording modes, as was the case with camera phones then, users could record a video by simply holding the photo capture button.

 Snapchat followed up Video with two new features — Stories and Chat.
-Thanks to its now-ubiquitous fixture in almost every social media app, stories, as we all know, allow users to share ephemeral moments that disappear after 24 hours.
-On the other hand, the chat feature allowed users to converse with each other during live videos.
+Thanks to its now-ubiquitous fixture in almost every social media app, stories, as we all know, allow users to share ephemeral pictures that disappear after 24 hours.
+On the other hand, the chat feature allowed users to converse during live videos.
 In late 2014, Snapchat launched Geofilters, giving users the capability to customize snaps depending on their locations.

 From Q1 2014 to Q4 2017, Snapchat grew from 46 million daily active users to 187 million active users, but growth slowed down later.